Intertextile Shanghai 2026

-In these challenging times of ensuing trade war between US and China, social unrest in Hong Kong, the never-ending coronavirus scare and extended lockdowns, every trade deal and negotiations are been seen with lot of interest by every big and small fashion retailers.
+In these challenging times of the ensuing trade war between US and China, social unrest in Hong Kong, the never-ending coronavirus scare and extended lockdowns, every trade deal and negotiation has been seen with lot of interest by every big and small fashion retailer.

 While many argue America’s decision to sign free trade agreement with Kenya is a measure to counter China’s influence in Africa, one cannot deny that Kenya remains a fast-growing sourcing hub for US apparel retailers and fashion brands.